cjgb/datanalytics/content/posts/2015-11-25-we-have-analyzed-your-open-source-contributions-on-github.md

 Hoy me ha llegado un mensaje ofreciéndome un trabajo (por motivos de diversa índole, no, gracias) que contenía una línea que quiero compartir aquí:

-<blockquote>We have analyzed your open source contributions on Github and have concluded that your experience could be a good fit for the position of [...] at [...].</blockquote>
+>We have analyzed your open source contributions on Github and have concluded that your experience could be a good fit for the position of [...] at [...].

 Y tú, ¿ya tienes [tu repositorio en Github](https://guides.github.com/activities/hello-world/)?